LethalCompanyCommunity/ModdingWiki/docs/dev/advanced/networking/messaging.md

 field and thus can only be modified either through reflection or the publicized assembly, the latter of which is much easier to do.
 :::

+## NGO's Custom Messages {#custom-messages}

+The hardest method of messaging between the host and clients is using NGO's Custom Messages.
+They do have their advantages, however.

+- They support vanilla compatibility as they do not have to register custom network objects, unlike RPCs.
+- They do not require the use of Eva's Unity Netcode Patcher.
+- You can also utilize Network Messages to send longer pieces of information as they have the `NetworkDelivery.ReliableFragmentedSequenced` option.

+For examples on usage, take a look at [NGO's Custom Messages docs](https://docs.unity3d.com/Packages/com.unity.netcode.gameobjects@1.13/manual/advanced-topics/message-system/custom-messages.html#named-messages).
+Linked is the named messages heading/section, which is recommended over unnamed messages as using named messages is easier and will help against conflicting with other mods' messaging systems.

+This article will only go into the basic concepts necessary for usage, not the actual usage.

+### Serialization

+To transmit data, you have to manually use the `FastBufferReader` and `FastBufferWriter` to serialize the data you want to transmit.
+You can use the pre-built serialization types Unity provides; however, custom classes, structs, and records will likely need custom serialization.

+Custom serialization requires that you manually write extensions for `FastBufferReader` and `FastBufferWriter` to serialize the data in the class, struct, or record.

+For more information, you can [read this article](https://docs.unity3d.com/Packages/com.unity.netcode.gameobjects@1.13/manual/advanced-topics/custom-serialization.html).